Take a walk down the oldest and most interesting street in New York City

 This was New York City’s first entertainment district, it has seminal links to tap dance, vaudeville, Yiddish theater, Houdini, Stephen Foster, Irving Berlin, Mae West and modern tattooing.
 Abstract Expressionism, Beat literature, improvisational jazz and punk rock also have their roots here.
 Comparing it to the more upscale Broadway, Walt Whitman found it “more democratic, with a broader, jauntier swing.”
 Though it declined in the 1900s, when flop houses and dive bars proliferated, it nonetheless became home to affordable jewelry, lighting, and restaurant supply stores, and a live-work home for artists like Marc Rothko, Maya Lin, William Burroughs, Robert Frank, Nan Goldin and Debbie Harry.

 We bring the History Alive

-On this 90 minutes walk we will start at the Confucius Statue on the corner of Bowery and Division street which is in between the Old and New Chinatown communities of Manhattan.
-We will travel northbound through the original Diamond District of Manhattan before it moved up to where it is today on 47th street.
-We will also pass through Little Saigon.
-There are still a few vestiges left of the lighting district and we continue along the lane.
-There will be plenty of photo ops of Architectural treasures of the Bowery including the old Germania Bank Building and the Bowery saving Bank.
-We’ll pass by the Old Village Voice building and end at Cooper Union for the Advancement of Arts and Science.
+On this 90 minutes walk we will begin the tour at the Confucius Statue on the corner of Bowery and Division streets which is in between the Old and New Chinatown communities of Manhattan.
+We will travel northbound through the original Diamond District of New York City before it was moved up to where it is today on 47th street.
+There are still a few vestiges left of the old lighting district and we continue along the lane.
+There will be plenty of photo oppurtunities of all the architectural treasures of the Bowery including the old Germania Bank Building and the Bowery saving Bank.
+We’ll pass by former headquarters of the Village Voice building and end at Cooper Union for the Advancement of Arts and Science.

 Book Public Tour